perix4/editor-ex/README.md

 ## Prerequisites

-Elixir command available in shell and `npm install`
+* Elixir's mix command available in shell
+* JS deps installed with `npm install`
+* Playground deps fetched with `mix deps.get` in `playground` folder

+In `playground` folder is located mix project where additional deps can be added, by default:

+* Poison (JSON encoder/decoder)
+* HTTPoison (HTTP client)
+* UUID (UUID helper and generator)

 ## Run